Training

 Lead in Construction

 All Facilities Management tradespersons who are required to disturb lead-containing materials at work are required to receive this course.
-Attendees will receive information about lead hazards, the nature of operations that could lead to lead exposure, the content of the OSHA standard, and proper use of respirators, engineering controls, and good work practices including a review of the University's medical surveillance and lead management policies.
+Attendees will receive information about lead hazards, the nature of operations that could lead to lead exposure, the content of the OSHA standard, and proper use of respirators, engineering controls, and good work practices including a review of the university’s medical surveillance and lead management policies.
 Participants will be qualified to handle and/or disturb lead-containing materials after attending this course.

-*Recertification: Annually (10 minute online refresher course).
+*Recertification: Annually (10-minute online refresher course)

-Lead in Construction Online Refresher
+Lead In Construction Online Refresher

 All employees who completed the Lead in Construction course are required to complete this online refresher course; and will receive a brief overview of all components covered in the initial Lead in Construction training.